 That is the Collector the Artist longs for and loves.

 I had one such experience in my life as an artist, in one of my exhibitions in Lagos, Nigeria.
-I re-designed huge traditional clay pots, with plastic cord ropes and painted on them very bright colours, they were good to look at, different from anything I was familiar with.
+I re-designed huge traditional clay pots, with plastic cord ropes and painted on them very bright colors, they were good to look at, different from anything I was familiar with.

 The first day of the exhibition, didn't go too well.
 When asked to describe my inspiration and methods by some collectors, it was rough.

 I heard comments like, my 10 year old can make this or is this not the rope used to make clotheslines to dry clothes?
 What has this got to do with art?

 It was one snide comment after the other that by the third day, I excused myself from being present so the curator had to represent me.

 However, the following day, after I had excused myself, I came back expecting the same comments, when the curator walked up to me and said there is a lady, waiting all morning to see you.

 "She insists on seeing you in person" the Curator said.
 I asked why, a little apprehensive, but she beckoned to the familiar lady to come over, and made the introduction and that was it.

 The look of appreciation in the eyes of this woman, said it all.
 She I recognized from the TV and the local tabloids because of her celebrity status in Lagos and well known place in the society.

 To cut a long story short, the pots where what she loved and she wanted all, it didn't bother her if they had future value or not she was redecorating and these pots where it.